zydou/arti/doc/OnionService.md

 we'll remove most of the limitations here as we do more development, and integrate these instructions elsewhere.

+**Do not follow these instructions** without looking at the Limitations section!
+There are many serious problems right now!

 ## Building arti with onion service support

 When you build arti, make sure that you enable the `onion-service-service`